 Rue Vieille du Temple

-For tea lovers, Mariage Frères at 30 rue du Bourg-Tibourg, just off Rue Vieille du Temple, is a must-visit.
+For tea lovers, Mariage Frères is is a must-visit!
+It is nearby, just off Rue Vieille du Temple at 30 rue du Bourg-Tibourg.
 This historic tea house offers an incredible selection of high-quality teas from around the world.
 It also has a charming tearoom with old-world décor if you want to stop and soak up the atmosphere.

 The store has expanded on either side to including two cafés.
 On the left side is the cosy Le Used Book Café.
 On the other side is the more chic, contemporary take on the Parisian café, Merci x Noir.
 The centrepiece is a striking, beautifully crafted horseshoe-shaped counter.